Safety is our #1 priority

 1. Check your child’s bike

 Prior to the Weet-Bix Kids TRYathlon, it is strongly recommended you have your child's bike and helmet safety checked at your local Avanti bike store.
-The Avanti store checking your bike and helmet for the Weet-Bix Kids TRYathlon will do so according to the Weet-Bix Kids TRYathlon Bike and Helmet Safety Checklist.
+The Avanti store checking your child's bike and helmet for the Weet-Bix Kids TRYathlon will do so according to the Pre Event Cycle Checklist.

 It is not compulsory to have your bike checked, but again, it is strongly recommended!!

 If you do not have time to get to an Avanti Store prior to the event, the Avanti Team will be there on the day to check bikes.
 Just look for the blue Avanti tent & make sure you allow enough time in the morning.
 Please note that the Avanti Team on the day may not have all the equipment on hand, to be able to make any major repairs if needed.
 All participants who have their bike safety checked will go into the draw* to win an Avanti Black Thunder or one of 10 Weet-Bix Merchandise Packs.

 * Bike will be drawn on Monday 13th April 2015 at Avanti Head Office